josemarioomrqz/3013-JoseMarquez/Assignments/P01/README.md

 - **Topic**: A* Search Algorithm

-- **Description**: A* is a popular informed search algorithem widely used in pathfinding and graph traversal know for finding the shorest efficiently.
+- **Description**: A* is a popular informed search algorithm widely used in pathfinding and graph traversal, known for finding the shortest path efficiently.

-- **Why is it intresting?**: It combines features of uniform-cost search and greedy best first search, providing optimallity and efficiency.
-It is widely implemented in real world scenarios like GPS navigation, game AI, and robotics.
+- **Why is it interesting?**: It combines features of uniform-cost search and greedy best-first search, providing optimality and efficiency.
+It is widely implemented in real-world scenarios like GPS navigation, game AI, and robotics.

 2. ## Core Mechanics

 - **High-Level Overview:**

-    - Uses heuristics to guide the search towards the most promesing path.
+    - Uses heuristics to guide the search towards the most promising path.
-    - Evalutaes nodes based on **f(n) = g(n) + h(n):**
+    - Evaluates nodes based on **f(n) = g(n) + h(n):**

         - **g(n):** Cost from start node to current node.
         - **h(n):** Estimated cost from current node to goal.